KEEP ME COVERED / SWINGIN' SINGLES / WHAT'S NEW? / ABOUT THIS SITE / CONTACT / LINKS / HOME

 The 60's soundtrack LPs for "The Saint" and "Secret Agent" by Edwin Astley can both be found on one CD on the Collectibles label.

 Network put out a 4-disc set from "The Saint"('62-'69) with all the music from the color years ('65 on?).

-Simon Templar hit the big screen in "The Saint" (1997) and for some reason he was an American (and Val Kilmer), but be that as it may, Graeme Revell gave us a nice score with hints of Astley's theme if you listen for them.
+And even later, Simon Templar hit the big screen in "The Saint" (1997) and for some reason he was an American (Val Kilmer).
+Be that as it may, Graeme Revell gave us a nice score with hints of Astley's theme if you listen for them.
 (Templar's car alarm even played the theme.)
 Orbital provided a techno tie-in version you can find on a single and on the pop tune "soundtrack".

 "Danger Man (1960-1962)" had originally been a half hour show with a title theme of the same name.
 It returned a couple of years later as "Secret Agent (1964-1966)" in an hour-long format.
 Fans probably know that "Secret Agent Man" was not the original theme for Secret Agent.
 The original theme was titled "High Wire".
 (Secret Agent Man was added when the show came to America.)
 The Network label has released a great 2 CD set of Astley's music from the half hour series and a FIVE CD set from the hour series!